FLUPS -- a flexible and performant massively parallel Fourier transform library: Parallel performance analysis

 This section presents the results of performance tests carried out on different massively parallel architectures.
 To obtain the results presented in this section we have set $\nsendbatch$ to $1$ and $\nsendpending$ to \code{INT\_MAX} for both the \isr and the \nb implementations.
 From a technical perspective, \flups has been compiled with the \code{-DNDEBUG -O3} flags.
 We have used \code{mpich} 4.1a1 compiled with \code{--enable-fast=03,ndebug,alwaysinline} as the MPI implementation.
 On Infiniband (IB)-based networks the communication library is \code{ucx} 1.13.1, while \code{libfabric} 15.0.0 from the vendor has been used for the slingshot-based infrastructure.
 Still for IB networks the simulations were run with the \code{DC} transport layer.

 First, we compare our \nb and \isr implementation against the \accfft library.
 Then we study our scalability for the three proposed implementations.
-Finally, we provide a comparison of the performance on three different infrastructures.
+Finally, we provide a comparison of the performance on three different \revthree{systems}.